· Originally published April 20, 2024

 Mount Lyell is the tallest peak in Yosemite National Park.
 (Shutterstock/brm)

-The first nine miles are flat, but then you’ll need Class 3-4 climbing skills to tackle the summit.
-The Lyell Glacier is one of two that remain in Yosemite National Park, and it’s a mere fraction of the footprint first discovered 140 or so years ago.
+The first nine miles are flat.
+Then you’ll need Class 3 to 4 climbing skills for the summit.
+The Lyell Glacier is one of two glaciers remaining in Yosemite, and it’s a fraction of the footprint first documented some 140 years ago.

 Boundary Peak | 13,147 Feet

-Take a 67-mile detour across the Nevada state line to summit Boundary Peak.
-The highest peak in Nevada flanks this western edge, and the second highest peak is across the state at Great Basin National Park.
+Take a 67-mile detour across the Nevada line to bag Boundary Peak, the highest point in Nevada.
+Its runner-up sits clear across the state at Great Basin National Park.
 Boundary Peak Wilderness is part of Inyo National Forest.

 Mount Whitney | 14,505 Feet

-The Mount Whitney hike is a legendary adventure in California’s Sierra Nevada, renowned as the tallest peak in the contiguous United States, standing at 14,505 feet.
-Only Denali at Denali National Park in Alaska stands taller and towers another 5,800 feet over Mount Whitney.
+Mount Whitney is the tallest peak in the contiguous United States at 14,505 feet.
+Only Denali stands taller on this continent’s US soil, towering another 5,800 feet over Whitney from Alaska.

-Plan ahead – you’ll need to get a Mount Whitney lottery permit to make this epic trek.
+Plan ahead.
+You’ll need to win a Mount Whitney lottery permit to make this trek.

 Things to Do in Yosemite: 20 Epic Things to Do in Yosemite National Park